moxvallix/LinMobGames/README.md

 Binaries are under bin/, and the modified sources are under src/.

 ## List of games in this repo:
-### Shattered Pixel Dungeon: A roguelike pixellated RPG.
+### Shattered Pixel Dungeon: A roguelike pixelated RPG.
 - Run in java
 - Pinch-to-zoom was broken by my patches, but otherwise works perfectly.
 - Set the game to full-screen for best effect.